felicien-brochu/selflessheroes/leveleditor/doc/tutorial1.md

 The secondary objectives are defined by `speedTarget` and `lengthTarget` properties.
-This level is solvable in 4 steps and 7 lines so let's write this in the file as the secondary objectives
+This level is solvable in 4 steps and 7 lines so let's write this in the file as secondary objectives.

 ```javascript
 module.exports = {